amit-shahi/amitshahi.dev/src/pages/about/index.md

 ### Education

 My name is Amit Shahi, I'm from India.
 I have completed my Bachelors and Masters in Computer Application from Annamalai University, India.
-I have 12+ years of experience in Software Development with Microsoft Technologies.
+I have 12+ years of experience in Software Development with Microsoft Web Stack & Open Source Technologies.

 ### Experience